bugradursun/DAO-1.1/README.md

 # This is my project title

-This sentence describes what my project is about summarized.
+This project is about a DAO where you can trade/mint NFTs and make proposals
 ## More Details

-I can explain how my project works here with different topics.
+Mint,withdraw,vote,share your benefit with profits adding proposals.
 ## Upcoming

-- [x] I have done this activity
-- [ ] I plan to do this activity next
+- [ ] I plan to do add more features such as adding collection pages and more DAO features.

 ## Contribution